Marcílio Santos

-Marcílio Luís Evangelista dos Santos (born 12 December 1964) is a Brazilian former footballer who played as a forward.
+Marcílio Luís Evangelista dos Santos (born 12 December 1964) is a Brazilian former professional footballer who played as a forward.

-Club career
+Career

 Born in Santo André, São Paulo, Santos started his senior career with Brasília Futebol Clube.
 He went on to play mostly in Portugal, amassing Primeira Liga totals of 137 matches and 25 goals at the service of S.C.
 Braga and G.D.
 Chaves, during five seasons.

 Santos made his debut in the competition on 27 September 1987, playing the full 90 minutes in a 1–1 home draw against FC Porto.

 Personal life

 Santos' son, Luís Gustavo, was also a professional footballer.